Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: An Application to a Large OECD Macroeconomic Panel

+\paragraph{Factor series and the price--oil link} Figure~\ref{fig:factors_oil} displays posterior estimates of the two factor series with $90\%$ credible bands, alongside a comparison of the price factor to Brent crude oil price growth.

+The real-activity factor $\bbf_1$ traces the global business cycle.
+Two episodes dominate the series: a sharp contraction during the 2008--2009 Great Recession and a much larger spike in 2020 corresponding to the COVID-19 pandemic.
+The early-2000s slowdown is visible but quantitatively modest, consistent with the recession being concentrated in the United States and the United Kingdom rather than synchronized across the panel.

+The price factor $\bbf_2$ has its strongest external corroboration in the right-hand panel of Figure~\ref{fig:factors_oil}: a four-quarter moving average of $\bbf_2$ tracks four-quarter Brent crude oil price growth throughout the sample, with aligned peaks and troughs at the 2002–2003 Iraq war and civil unrest in Venezuela, the 2008--2009 Great Recession and OPEC’s production cuts, the 2014–2016 oil price collapse and the 2022 Russian invasion of Ukraine.
+The posterior correlation between the two smoothed series is approximately $0.66$.

+\paragraph{Loadings} The latent structure of the global macroeconomy can be read off the row and column loading matrices.
+Figure~\ref{fig:loadings} reports posterior estimates side by side: the country loadings $\widehat{\bA}$ on the left and the indicator loadings $\widehat{\bB}$ on the right, with $90\%$ credible intervals from $1.645 \times$ posterior standard deviations on each axis.\footnote{Since the factor matrix has only one row, $\bA$ is effectively a $19 \times 1$ vector; we retain the matrix notation for consistency.}

-The latent structure of the global macroeconomy can be interpreted through the estimated row and column factor loading matrices.
-We sort these estimates and compute the posterior probabilities that the differences between neighboring values are greater than 0.
-We then group countries and indicators by comparing these posterior probabilities against a 0.9 threshold: when the probability exceeds 0.9, it indicates that the neighboring values are significantly different, so they are placed in separate groups.
+The country loadings reveal a striking heterogeneity in exposure to the factors that does not map cleanly onto geography.\footnote{We sort these loading estimates and compute the posterior probabilities that the differences between neighboring values are greater than 0.
+We then group countries and indicators by comparing these posterior probabilities against a 0.9 threshold: when the probability exceeds 0.9, it indicates that the neighboring values are significantly different, so they are placed in separate groups.} Japan stands alone at the bottom of the distribution with a loading of $0.29$.
+A mid-tier of European economies plus Korea (NLD, ITA, GBR, NOR, PRT, DNK, KOR, SWE) loads between $0.48$ and $0.65$.
+A higher-tier group containing the continental European core and Oceania (AUT, DEU, FIN, LUX, ESP, AUS, NZL, FRA) loads between $0.73$ and $0.86$.
+Canada and the United States sit at $1.00$.
+It is clear that geographic proximity matters, as the two North American economies cluster together at the top, and continental Europe is concentrated in the upper-mid range, although it is not the only factor.
+Japan and Korea fall in different groups despite their proximity, and Australia and New Zealand are grouped together with continental European economies rather than with Asia.

-Figure \ref{fig:A} displays the bar plot of sorted estimates for $\widehat{\bA}$.\footnote{Since the factor matrix has only one row, $\bA$ is effectively a $19 \times 1$ vector.
-However, we retain the notation $\bA$ for consistency.}The 19 countries are grouped into four categories: (1) Japan; (2) seven European countries and Korea; (3) six other European countries along with two Oceania countries; and (4) two North American countries.
-The fact that the two North American countries fall into the same group suggests that geographic proximity influences the grouping, but geography is clearly not the only factor.
-For example, Japan and Korea are placed in different groups, while Oceania and several European countries are grouped together.